 Essential Ingredients

-- All-purpose flour: Provides structure and texture.
+- All-purpose flour: Gives structure and texture.

-- Unsalted butter: Adds richness and flavor.
+- Unsalted butter: Brings richness and flavor.

-- Milk: Adds moisture and tenderness.
+- Milk: Contributes moisture and tenderness.

-- Vanilla extract: Enhances overall flavor.
+- Vanilla extract: Boosts overall flavor.

-- Salt: Balances sweetness and reinforces flavor.
+- Salt: Balances the sweetness and strengthens flavor.

 Optional Ingredients